Ghouta residents face being burned out of their homes

 Close to 400,000 people are living in deteriorating conditions in the Damascus suburb, which has been pounded with shells, mortars and bombs by Russian-backed Syrian regime forces since Sunday night.
 More than 300 people have been reported killed in the latest strikes.

 The UN Security Council failed to vote Thursday on a draft resolution which called for a 30-day halt in the fighting to allow for critical aid deliveries and medical evacuations to the area.
 The United States accused Russia -- the Syrian regime's main ally -- of blocking the measure.
+The Security Council will meet again Friday to consider the temporary ceasefire.

-The Security Council will meet again Friday to consider the temporary ceasefire, according to Kuwait, which currently holds the rotating Security Council presidency.
+Human Rights Watch called for immediate action.
+"In Eastern Ghouta, we are experiencing deja vu of the worst kind," said Lama Fakih, the campaign group's deputy Middle East director.
+"Other countries should send a clear message to Syria's chief enable, Russia, that it needs to end its efforts to block the Security Council from taking action to stop these atrocities."

 Pressed to describe what the US was doing to end the violence, the US State Department spokeswoman Heather Nauert expressed frustration with the media.
 "I don't know what some of you expect us to do," she exclaimed.
 Nauert insisted that the administration was "fully engaged" with the crisis.